 To request a license, email firstname.lastname@example.org with the following information: user ID number who will be the webinar host, org number for charges, and the type of license you need.

 Zoom unifies cloud video conferencing, simple online meetings, group messaging, and a software-defined conference room solution into one easy-to-use platform.
 Our solution offers the best video, audio, and wireless screen-sharing experience across Windows, Mac, Linux, iOS, Android, Blackberry, Zoom Rooms, and H.323/SIP room systems.
 Founded in 2011, Zoom's mission is to make video and web conferencing frictionless.

 All campus affiliates have access to a Zoom Pro account by simply logging into Zoom with their SMU ID and SMU password.
 To begin using the tool, sign in by clicking the login button at smu.edu/zoom.
 Then download the Zoom application.

 - Online Meetings for up to 300 Participants

 - Mobile Collaboration

 Learn more about Zoom's features by visiting Zoom's Features page.

 Zoom Pro web video conferencing is provided at no cost to SMU affiliates.
-Webinar licenses can be "checked out" by request to the IT Help Desk, or purchased by individual SMU departments.
+Webinar licenses can be purchased by individual SMU departments if needed.